“Can I get into trouble by making improvements to my Listed Property?”

 One of our clients was faced with a Listed Building in the New Forest in a dangerous condition and they replaced timber beams with steel beams (without consulting WDA).
 Although they were well intentioned and it was in the long-term interest to the survival of the Listed Building, they nevertheless ended up in Court charged with a criminal offence.

 Our team at WDA includes a Conservation Architect alongside numerous staff members who are well experienced in works to historic buildings.
-If any work need a Listed Building Application then this is something that Western Design Architects can do for you utilising our in house expertise and considerable knowledge.
+If any work needs a Listed Building Application then this is something that Western Design Architects can do for you, utilising our extensive in house expertise.